 Exodus shows how:

 - First, true Israel is delivered by the Father's sovereign protection.
 In Egypt, God made a distinction between the Egyptians and his own people in Goshen (Ex.
 8:22; 9:4).
 God's people, who trust him, are protected from his wrath.
 Even the Egyptians who by faith sheltered their livestock were protected from God's wrath in the hailstorm (Ex.
 9:20-21).

 - Second, true Israel is delivered by the Son's bloody sacrifice.
-For us, it's next week's lesson.
+For us, it was the next week's lesson.
 But the first nine plagues lead directly to the tenth.
 Ultimately, true Israel is saved only by the blood of the lamb (Ex.
 12:1-11).
 The firstborn son is the substitute for us all.

 These truths reminded me that God is bigger than my expectations.
 He is big enough to save me both when I'm a defiant rebel and when I'm a religious manipulator.
-That was exactly what I needed to hear this weekend.
+And that surprising truth about religious Pharaoh was exactly what I needed to hear.